-This chapter provides a selection of examples where agroecological approaches are successfully realized and contribute to climate change adaptation and greater resilience.
-The examples were collected within the scope of the TMG Working Paper.
+The following written examples were collected within the scope of the TMG Working Paper “Systemic Challenges, Systemic Responses – Innovating Adaptation to Climate Change through Agroecology”.
 The paper summarises several consultations of experts, policy makers and practitioners on the contribution of agroecology to innovative and transformative climate change adaptation responses.
 The initiatives listed below were selected while considering the agroecological principles by FAO, yet, some of the listed examples do not classify themselves as an agroecological project.

 “Zero Budget Natural Farming” (ZBNF) for climate-resilient agricultural production